 The book brings together a group of interdisciplinary international scholars to examine the current structure of internet governance.
 This new book brings together leading international thinkers in Internet governance to address and emerging phenomenon: not governance of the Internet, but governance by co-opting the infrastructure of the Internet.
 Examples include the use of the Domain Name System for censorship and content filtering, attempts to build back doors into encryption products, and national data localization laws requiring companies to store data within geographical borders.
 This book addresses what is at stake for Internet freedom and innovation, and for the prospect of a universal and open Internet, in this turn to infrastructure for Internet governance.

-It was edited by three AU and Internet Governance Lab faculty: Derrick L. Cogburn (SIS), Nanette S. Levinson (SIS), and Laura Denardis (SOC) and by Francesca Musiani, an independent researcher with Centre National de la Rechrche Scientifique France.
+It was edited by three AU and Internet Governance Lab faculty: Derrick L. Cogburn (SIS), Nanette S. Levinson (SIS), and Laura Denardis (former SOC Faculty) and by Francesca Musiani, an independent researcher with Centre National de la Rechrche Scientifique France.

 The book launch will be on April 13th from 10 to 11:30 am in the Abramson Family Founders Room, SIS Building.